formkit/docs-content/essentials/validation.md

 ### Optional `?`

 The optional hint allows a failing validation rule to not prevent form submission.
-In this example, notice how the form will not submit if the `required` or `confirm` rules are failing, but it will submit if the optional hinted `length` rule is failing:
+In this example, notice how the form will not submit if the `required` or `confirm` rules are failing, but it will submit if the optional-hinted `length` rule is failing:

 <example
   name="Optional hint"